adamsorbie/Neuroimmunological-methods-in-stroke-research-course-2024/README.md

 ![Alt text](img/download_instructions.gif)  [](img/download_instructions.gif)

-Navigate to the course folder (Gut_brain_axis_course-Bioinformatic_analysis) and open the "install.R" file in Rstudio.
+Navigate to the course folder (Neuroimmunological-methods-in-stroke-research-course-2024) and open the "install.R" file in Rstudio.
 Run the code by selecting all of the code and pressing run.

 ![Alt text](img/installation_instructions.gif)  [](img/installation_instructions.gif)